MicrosoftDocs/power-platform/power-platform/developer/catalog.md

    :::image type="content" source="media/failed-pre-validation-exception-ui.png" alt-text="The exception in the notes of the Timeline card.":::

 After fixing the submission, trigger the submit again from PAC CLI.
-You'll see a new request that can be approved.
+You see a new request that can be approved.

 ### Review errors in install requests